 D. Troubleshooting Flatpak

-In this section, we’ll see some of the common issues you may face with Flatpak.
+In this section, we’ll see some common issues you may face with Flatpak.

 Fix Flatpak Installation Error